 How this plan intersects with other regional planning efforts

-This action plan is intended to achieve water resource protection objectives critical to people who live, work, play, and pray in the Mid-Coast Planning Area of Oregon.
+This action plan is intended to achieve water resource protection objectives critical to the watersheds of the Mid-Coast as well as the people who live, work, and recreate in the Mid-Coast.
 It is also intended to supplement, complement, and support numerous other planning efforts currently underway in the region, especially those that address water issues foundational to the Mid-Coast Water Planning Partnership (see Appendix C for a crosswalk of these efforts with this plan).
 These regional planning efforts include, but are not limited to, the following: